GoogleChrome/web.dev/src/site/content/en/blog/asyncify/index.md

 system languages, and exposes all sorts of filesystem and other operations in a traditional synchronous form.

-What if we could map one to another?
-Then we could compile any application in any source language with any toolchain supporting the WASI target, and run it in a sandbox on the web, while still allowing it to operate on real user files!
+What if you could map one to another?
+Then you could compile any application in any source language with any toolchain supporting the WASI target, and run it in a sandbox on the web, while still allowing it to operate on real user files!
 With Asyncify, you can do just that.